wix/cli-app-templates/custom-products-catalog/README.md

 ### Modal component customization

-The modal component page is pre-integrated with the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Dashboard SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard/introduction), providing a simple user interface that includes support for server-side rendering.
+The modal component page is pre-integrated with the [Wix Design System](https://www.wixdesignsystem.com/).

 It defines a modal that opens up on top of your dashboard page.